 Planar Calibration

 Convert pixel displacements to physical velocity units (m/s).
-Four methods available depending on your optical setup and accuracy requirements.
+Three target types (scale factor, dotboard, ChArUco) and two camera models (pinhole, polynomial) depending on your optical setup and accuracy requirements.

 Quick Recipe

-source_path/CamN/calibration/(default layout).
-Configure image format and count in the calibration tab. - 2.Pick a method by target type: Scale Factor if you have a known px/mm, Dotboard for circular dot grids, ChArUco for occlusion-tolerant targets, Polynomial to import an existing LaVision
+calibration_sourcesat the folder holding your calibration images.
+Per-camera subfolders are opt-in, not the default.
+Seed the settings sidecar withpivtools-cli init-settingsor fill in the calibration tab. - 2.Pick a method by target type: Scale Factor if you have a known px/mm, Dotboard for circular dot grids, ChArUco for occlusion-tolerant targets, Polynomial as a camera model on top of a dotboard or ChArUco detection when a pinhole fit is not flexible enough.

 pattern_cols,pattern_rows,dot_spacing_mm(dotboard) orsquares_h/v,square_size(ChArUco).
-Setdtto the time between laser pulses in seconds. - 4.Click Detect One to verify detection on a single frame before running the full sequence.
+Setrig.dtto the time between laser pulses in seconds.
+It is required before a model can be generated and is never defaulted. - 4.Click Detect One to verify detection on a single frame before running the full sequence.
 Detected dots/corners are overlaid in the viewer.

 - 5.Click Generate Model.
 Aim for RMS reprojection error below 0.5 px.